turtle-DB/turtleDB/README.md

 It comes with built in document versioning and automatic server synchronization when paired with our back-end package [tortoiseDB](https://github.com/turtle-DB/tortoiseDB), as well as developer-controlled, flexible conflict resolution strategies for any document conflicts while collaborating.

-You can check out our <a href="https://turtle-db.github.io/api" target="_blank">API documentation</a> and read more about the story behind project itself [here](https://turtle-db.github.io/about).
+You can check out our [API documentation](https://turtle-db.github.io/api) and read more about the story behind project itself [here](https://turtle-db.github.io/about).

 Note: for the best user experience we strongly recommend using Chrome.